Getting to Fetlar

 You can now subscribe to a free SMS and Email service run by the local council to receive free service status alerts.

-FlyBe, in partnership with Loganair, operate daily flights from Glasgow, Edinburgh, Inverness, Aberdeen & Kirkwall to Sumburgh Airport, at the South end of the Shetland mainland.
-These flights are available as part of a code share scheme with British Airways.
 After arriving, at Sumburgh you should head north towards Lerwick on the A970 before following the directions listed below.
-The information desk at Sumburgh can advise about car hire, busses and taxis.
+The information desk at Sumburgh can advise about car hire, buses and taxis.
 The approximately driving time from Sumburgh to the Toft ferry, via Lerwick is 1hour, 15 minutes.
 Star rent a car have a hire desk in Sumburgh arrivals area.
 Bolts car hire can also supply cars for pick up at the airport.

 Lerwick To Toft: